libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/2-Findings/Findings.rst

 #.
 Keep the amount of work each thread does constant, it's inefficent to have one thread perform calculations for two pixels while the rest only calculate one.

 #.
 When in doubt use more threads not less, creating threads is inexpensive.

 #.
+In general avoid having threads that do extra work or have conditionals.

+#.
 Try to have a block size that is a multiple of the numberof SMs on your device, this is less important than the other tips.